 It is clear that Brexit had a considerable influence on the UK economy which consequently scares people looking to invest in a new business.
 But do not worry!
 Here at Halo Financial, our currency experts have taken in considerations all the risks that could affect your project.
 So, if you find yourself with the same doubt, here is our guide to starting a business after Brexit in 2021.

 The current climate of uncertainty might lead you away from starting a business in the UK right now.
 However, there are still many factors that make the UK a favourable environment for entrepreneurs.

-Helped by our finance culture and tech sector, the a study conducted by the Legatum Prosperity Index ranks the UK above France and Germany as best country to start a business:
+Helped by our finance culture and tech sector, the study conducted by the Legatum Prosperity Index ranks the UK above France and Germany as the best country to start a business:

 Indeed, its entrepreneurial culture is one of the strong hands the UK can justifiably claim in the face of Brexit.
 The Small Business Minister, Margot James, recently noted the need to nurture entrepreneurship.
 “This government is committed to ensuring the UK remains the best place in the world to start and grow a business,” she stressed.
 “That means identifying and then helping those high-growth businesses to scale-up, go global and invest in their future.”

 What do business owners think about starting a business after Brexit?

 What will happen to the UK post-Brexit remains a point of contention and business owners are similarly divided.
 According to research from Informi, 37% of business owners believe that Brexit will make it harder for them to thrive, whilst 33% take the opposite view, and believe it will make things easier.
 There are plenty too who really have no idea.
 And who can blame them?